r-dube/pickingflowers/tibet.md

 These new (for the Tibetan community) attacks continue to be used in parallel with older generation email attachment based attacks.

 ### Cell phone malware
+Smart cell (mobile) phones are now ubiquitous.
+Similar to the general population, the Tibetan diaspora has also adopted cell phone for their communication needs.
+Noticing the change in their targets' communication habits, Chinese attackers hcreated and used cell phone speficic malware to maintain their infilitration of the Tibetan community \[TCL6\], \[TCL12\], \[K2\].

+In one 2018 incident, a Tibetan activist received a WhatsApp message from a Chinese attacker claiming to be an Amnesty Internal employee.
+The attacker engaged the activist in a conversation regarding a recent protest self-immolation incident in Tibet.
+Subsequently, the attacker sent the activist obfuscated links that if clicked would download malware onto the activist's cell phone \[TCL12\].

+Chinese attackers are known to target Tibetans with both Applie IOS and Android malware \[TCL12\].

 ### Exfiltration and maintaining persistence